Rick Mason

 Richard G. Mason is an American businessman and politician from Maine.
-Mason is a Republican member of Maine House of Representatives for District 56.
+Mason is a Republican member of Maine House of Representatives for District 97.

 Early life

 Mason graduated from Lisbon High School.

 Career

 As a businessman, Mason is the owner of Rick Mason Excavation business.

 In November 2017, Mason won a special election and became a Republican member of Maine House of Representatives for District 56.
 Mason succeeded his wife Gina Mason who died suddenly.

 Personal life

-Mason's wife was Gina Mason.
-They have two children.
+Mason's wife was Gina Mason, a former Maine state representative.
+They have two children, including former Maine state Senator Garrett Mason.
 Mason and his family live in Lisbon Falls, Maine.

-One of Mason's son, Garrett Mason, is also a politician in Maine.
-In September 2017, Mason's wife died suddenly in Maine.